-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animal or human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling from the Safe Drinking Water Hotline (800 426-4791).
+More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline at 800-426-4791.

-In order to ensure that tap water is safe to drink, the USEPA and the State board prescribe regulations that limit the amount of certain contaminants in water provided by public water system.
+In order to ensure that tap water is safe to drink, the U.S. EPA and the State Board prescribe regulations that limit the amount of certain contaminants in water provided by public water system.
 DDW regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.

 Contaminants that may be present in source waters include:

-- Microbial contaminants such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants such as salts and metals, which can be naturally-occurring or result from urban storm run-off, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water run-off, and residential uses.
+- Microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants such as salts and metals, which can be naturally-occurring or result from urban storm run-off, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides which may come from a variety of sources such as agriculture, urban storm water run-off, and residential uses. - Organic chemicals contaminants including synthetic and volatile organics that are by-products of

-- Organic chemical contaminants including synthetic and volatile organics that are by-products of industrial processes and petroleum production, and can come from gas stations, urban storm water runoff, agricultural application, and septic systems. - Radioactive contaminants which can be naturally occurring or be a result of oil and gas production and mining activities.
+- industrial processes and petroleum production, and can come from gas stations, urban storm water runoff, agricultural application, and septic systems. - Radioactive contaminants which can be naturally occurring or be a result of oil and gas production and mining activities.